 The answer is: none of the above.

 Why not?
-Because you first need to choose a perfect niche.
+Because you first need to know how to choose a niche that will succeed.

 Without a clear idea about that, you’ll struggle to move forward at all.